 Slack, whose slogan is ’be less busy’, is team communication in the 21st century.
 In a nut shell, it’s an instant messaging platform which allows you to create channels and send direct messages.
 Slack also allows you to drag, drop, and share your files.
 It also supports Google Drive which we use for our internal file storage system so we can efficiently share documents.

-Having used multiple project management tools and communication platforms previously, I have found that both Wrike and Slack combined do as they claim, increases communications and efficiencies throughout the team here at Soak.
+Having used multiple project management tools and communication platforms previously, I have found that both Wrike and Slack combined do as they claim, increase communications and efficiencies throughout the team here at SOAK.